lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/2-efs.md

 - Works with EC2 instances in multiple AZs.
 - Expensive.
 - Encryption at rest using KMS.
-- Compatible with Linux-based AMI (not Windows).
+- Compatible with **Linux-based** AMI (not Windows).

 ## Use cases

-- If you need highly scalable shared storage using NFS, think of EFS.
+- Scalable shared storage using NFS
-- Content management systems, share content between EC2 instances.
+- Share content between EC2 instances.
-- Web servers.
-Have just a single folder structure for your website.
+- Content management systems, Web servers

 ## Using